megascatterbomb/mega_mod/README.md

   - Win conditions:
     - Survivors can only win by killing all the remaining Zombies.
     - Zombies win by killing all the remaining Survivors (as usual).
-  - Zombies experience bled with increasing damage over time to guarantee a round end.
+  - Zombies experience bleed with increasing damage over time to guarantee a round end.
   - Survivors can enter Zombie spawnrooms during Overtime.

 # Map Specific/Miscellanious Fixes